 Look for Extra On-the-Road Rewards

 Before you leave, check out your cards’ top-earning categories and bring the right card.
-In addition to gas, dining, and grocery categories above, see if your cards give cash-back rewards in road-trip friendly categories such as:
+In addition to the gas, dining, and grocery categories mentioned above, see if your cards give cash-back rewards in road-trip-friendly categories, such as:

 - Live events